intergestalt/MareeLettres/redux-state.md

         },
         ...
     ],
-    "isError": false,
     "isInternalLoading": false,  //flag for loading quiet or not.
     "isLoading": false,         //flag for displaying.
 False in case of quiet load "selectedChallengeId": "fixture_6",  //null if nothing is selected "selectedChallengeIndex": 5,        // -1 if nothing is selected.
+Always synchron to Id     "challengeView": "detail",  //detail or list
+    "proposalListMode": "most",     //most, newest or trending
+    "proposalView": "list",             //list or tinder
-Always synchron to Id "time": 1503312576795,              // Last time this list was fetched },
+    "time": 1503312576795,              // Last time this list was fetched },
   "challengesTicker":  {
     "fixture_1":  {
       "endStringEn": "Ended on Aug 18 at 6:09pm",